 Announcing New Dates for Annual Ochberg Fellowship

 The Ochberg Fellowship, now in its 20th year, is the Dart Center's flagship program for senior and mid-career journalists who wish to deepen their knowledge of emotional trauma and psychological injury, and improve reporting on violence, conflict and tragedy.
 The next fellowship will take place July 22-27, 2019.
 Applications will open on November 18, 2018.
+The deadline to apply is February 6, 2019.

 Reporting responsibly and credibly on violence or traumatic events — on street crime and family violence, natural disasters and accidents, humanitarian crises, war and genocide — is a major challenge.
 The Ochberg Fellowship enables 12 outstanding journalists from around the globe to explore these critical issues during a week of seminars held at Columbia University in New York City.
 Program includes briefings by prominent interdisciplinary experts in the trauma and mental health fields; conversations with journalist colleagues on journalism ethics, craft, and practice; and various other opportunities for intellectual engagement and peer learning.